elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - houses are 10x car prices and have amortization period of 20+ years so higher interest rates means paying more in interest + you need to pay maintenance
 - some people are
 - interest payments on student loans (not applicable anymore due to federal laws allowing tax deduction)
-- the situation where real interest rates rise seems like during periods of high inflation -> less inflation so maybe people had to reduce consumption and the temporary higher real interest rates just allows for returning to normal spending habits
+- the situation where real interest rates rise seems like during periods of high inflation &rarr; less inflation so maybe people had to reduce consumption and the temporary higher real interest rates just allows for returning to normal spending habits
 - when real interest rates rise, what are expectations for the stock market?
 If they are the same, then why would people save more? how many people are actually saving?
 - https://www.thestar.com/business/majority-of-canadians-now-have-more-debt-than-savings-statcan-says-here-s-why-the/article_40e0159e-b6fc-11ee-aaed-839d0983b705.html
 </details>